Shenka Popova

-Shenka Atanasova Popova (1866–1913) was one of the first Bulgarian drama actresses.
+Shenka Atanasova Popova (1866–1913) was one of the first Bulgarian dramatic actresses.
 She belongs to the first generation of actors in the Ivan Vazov National Theater.

 Biography

 Shenka Popova was born in 1866 in Pazardzhik, Bulgaria.
-She joined the theatrical troupe of Plovdiv in 1884 along with Stefan Popov.
+She joined the theatrical troupe of Plovdiv (then part of Eastern Rumelia) in 1884 along with Stefan Popov.
 They acted together in other theatrical troupes as well.